Last updated: March 1, 2021

 Disinfecting Circulating Books and Other Collections

 Northeast Document Conservation Center (NEDCC)'s recommendations for disinfecting books and other materials, including guidance on disinfecting facilities and a list of disinfection methods which are not recommended.

 Pandemic Preparedness Resources from the American Library Association (ALA)

-Provides information about preparing for a pandemic, including library-specific policy suggestions and more universal resources on pandemic education, prevention, and preparation, including the ALA Statement on COVID-19
+Provides information about preparing for a pandemic, including library-specific policy suggestions and more universal resources on pandemic education, prevention, and preparation.

 Additional Resources and Recommendations

 The following recommendations are from the Preservation Administrators Discussion Group of the American Library Association (PADG) and the CORE Preservation Outreach Committee.

-- Many institutions have promised to use a disinfection system such as Clorox 360 to clean their spaces.
+- Many institutions have promised to use a disinfection system such as Clorox® Total 360® to clean their spaces.
 This specific system is NOT recommended for use with paper-based collections.
 The guidelines from Clorox state that all paper should be removed from areas prior to application.